ze-nto/crud-produtos-angular/README.md

 ## Requirements
 - The app must have components for create, read, apdate and delete products from an database;
 - The app must be created with Angular framework;
-- The app must give feedback for the user's action;
+- The app must give feedback for the user's action on database features;
 - The style must be made with Material.

 ## My own modifications